-Due to the height of the tank necessary to provide a minimum water pressure of 50 psi to every customer, a standpipe would need the approximate dimensions of 96-feet high and 28-feet in diameter.
-This would provide 47,250 gallons of equalization storage to the service system over the top 11 feet of the tank.
-The approximate capacity of the tank would be 450,000 gallons.
-This tank would provide 100,000 gallons more than the required 347,250 gallons of storage and if built before the water demand increased, could have stagnation problems.
+If the tank were built before the water demand increased, it could have stagnation problems due to its large size.
 When the water demands are low the tank will not drain and refill at the rate required to maintain the chlorine residual within the tank.
 This could lead to the growth of coliform bacteria within the system.
 If this were to occur, the town would need to install a local chlorine circulation system at the tank site and perform maintenance on the system at regular intervals until the water demand increased.
-The need for circulation systems on oversized tanks is all too frequent and adds to the long term cost of the standpipe.